 Digital Services Act: Barely Any Protection for Victims of Digital Violence

-...for users.
-Instead, the DSA relies too heavily on measures against abusive reporting and potentially unlawful deletion of content in social media.
+...on measures against abusive reporting and potentially unlawful deletion of content in social media.
 The aim is to prevent a restriction of users‘ freedom of expression.
-But freedom of expression is also at risk when victims of digital violence cannot enforce the...
+But freedom of expression is also at risk when victims of digital violence cannot enforce the deletion of defamatory and insulting content.
+Therefore,...

 Image-based abuse is a crime – and no one helps.
 Stop it now!